FaceBook IconTwitter LogoYouTube LogoLinkedin IconInstagram IconFlickr Icon

 RM9 - The chapter uses social media accounts to publicize their efforts and to give a good daily view of chapter life as a recruitment tool.

-RM14 - The Recruitment Chairman prepares a FAQ (Frequently Asked Questions) document, which is distributed to brothers prior to recruitment.
-FAQ includes things such as local chapter history/founding, a refresher on Sigma Nu information, statistics, etc.
+RM14 - The Recruitment Chairman prepares a FAQ document, which is distributed to brothers prior to recruitment.
+FAQ includes things such as local chapter history/founding, a refresher on Sigma Nu information, statistics, semester/quarter calendar of candidate and chapter events, etc.

 RM17 - The recruitment committee creates a nicely designed brochure that is passed out on campus and during formal recruitment.